adilmohak/django-lms/README.md

 * Custom permission (view_sittings) added, allowing users with that permission to view quiz results from users
 * A marking page which lists completed quizzes, can be filtered by quiz or user, and is used to mark essay questions

-* Another cool feature of the app is, unnecessary files are removed automatically for memory efficiency

 ![Screenshot (124)](https://user-images.githubusercontent.com/60693922/112449252-3f1c5700-8d64-11eb-8549-bfe52122adf3.png)

 ![Screenshot (118)](https://user-images.githubusercontent.com/60693922/112449489-7d197b00-8d64-11eb-9ed2-ed7dcd2fe89d.png)